List of contour roads in Toronto: Chaplin Crescent

 Chaplin Crescent is a diagonal street located in Toronto, Ontario.
-The street runs almost entirely just north and east of the Kay Gardner Beltline Park, a former railway meant to serve the community of Forest Hill (as well as Fairbank to the west), and primarily runs parallel to it.
+The street runs almost entirely just north and east of the Kay Gardner Beltline Park, a former railway meant to serve the community of Forest Hill (as well as Fairbank and Briar Hill–Belgravia to the west), and primarily runs parallel to it.
 The street has several parks by it: Castlefield Parkette, Forest Hill Memorial Park, Robert Bateman Parkette, Larratt Parkette, and Oriole Park.
-At the southeast end of the street where it crosses Yonge Street over Davisville station and Line 1's Davisville Yard, it becomes Davisville Avenue.
+At the southeast end of the street where it crosses Yonge Street over Line 1's Davisville station and Davisville Yard, it becomes Davisville Avenue, which continues to Bayview Avenue.

-Chaplin Crescent is served by TTC route 14 Glencairn.
-Chaplin station on Line 5 Eglinton is scheduled to open in 2023.
+Chaplin Crescent from Roselawn Avenue to Yonge Street is served by TTC route 14 Glencairn.
+Chaplin station on Line 5 Eglinton is scheduled to open in the fourth quarter of 2025 at the earliest with the rest of the line's first phase.

 Dawes Road

 Dawes Road is a spur of Victoria Park Avenue, and the original roadway through the Taylor-Massey Creek ravine.
-The road is named for Clem Dawes, a farmer on Lot 2 Concession 2 of York Township and later hotel owner.
+The road is named for Clem Dawes, a farmer on Lot 2 Concession 2 of York Township and later a hotel owner.
 The street between Victoria Park Avenue and Pharmacy Avenue is an east–west road running just south of St. Clair Avenue.
-There is a 50 m gap between the east–west Dawes Road and the diagonal Dawes Road.
+There is a 50 m gap between the east–west Dawes Road and the diagonal Dawes Road along Victoria Park Avenue.

 Dawes Road is served by TTC route 23 Dawes.

 Trethewey Drive

 Trethewey Drive, formerly named Holmstead Drive, was a private rural road on the land of mining magnate and owner of the Trethewey Model Farm William Griffith Trethewey (1865–1926).
 In 1910, the property became the site of Toronto's first airplane flight, with French ace Count Jacques de Lesseps circling the city.
 Trethewey Airfield, later renamed De Lesseps Field, hosted de Havilland's facilities and the Royal Canadian Air Force before the land was sold for development in 1941.
 The boroughs of North York and York later assumed control of the road.

-The street is served by TTC route 32C Eglinton West (a branch of 32 Eglinton West) that was once part of the former route 83 until 1972 and will be served by TTC route 158 in 2023 after Line 5 Eglinton is opened for revenue service.
+The street was served by TTC route 32C Eglinton West (a branch of 32 Eglinton West), which was once part of the former route 83 until 1972 and is served by TTC route 158 since October 2025 before the first phase of Line 5 Eglinton is opened for revenue service in the fourth quarter of 2025 at the earliest.